societa-astronomica-g-v-schiaparelli/guacamole-saml-docker-compose/README.md

 git clone "https://github.com/boschkundendienst/guacamole-docker-compose.git"
 cd guacamole-docker-compose
 ./prepare.sh
+cp GoogleIDPMetadata.xml idp-metadata
 docker compose up -d
 ~~~

-Your guacamole server should now be available at `https://ip of your server:8443/`.
+Your guacamole server should now be available at `https://ip of your server:8443/guacamole`.
 The default username is `guacadmin` with password `guacadmin`.

 ## Details
 To understand some details let's take a closer look at parts of the `docker-compose.yml` file: